diverdown311/Agility-2020-iRulesLX/docs/iRulesLX/module2/lab1.rst

 iRules LX Code Update Behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because the way iRules LX transitions new generations of an LX Plugin,
+Because of the way iRules LX transitions new generations of an LX Plugin,
 when we make changes to the code we will not see these changes in our
 original browser window because it is using the same TCP connection and
 is being serviced by the previous version of the LX plugin.
 To force the